 Anthem appropriate coding helps provide a comprehensive picture of patients’ health

-Please ensure that all codes captured in your electronic medical record (EMR) system are also included on the claim(s), and are not being truncated by your claims software management system.
-For example, some EMR systems may capture up to 12 diagnosis codes, but the claim system may only have the ability of capturing four.
+Please ensure that all codes captured in your EMR system are also included on the claim(s), and are not being truncated by your claims software management system.
+For example, some EMR systems may capture up to 12 diagnosis codes, but the claim system may only have the ability of capturing 4.
 If your claim system is truncating some of your codes, please work with your vendor/clearing house to ensure all codes are being submitted.

 Reminder about ICD-10 coding

-The ICD-10 coding system serves multiple purposes including identification of diseases, justification of the medical necessity for services provided, tracking morbidity and mortality, and determination of benefits.
-Additionally, Anthem uses ICD-10 codes submitted on claims to monitor health care trends, cost, and disease management.
-Additionally, the Centers for Medicare & Medicaid Services (CMS) uses ICD-10 as part of the risk adjustment program created under the ACA to determine the risk score associated with a patient’s health.
+As you may be aware, the ICD-10 coding system serves multiple purposes including identification of diseases, justification of the medical necessity for services provided, tracking morbidity and mortality, and determination of benefits.
+Additionally, Anthem uses ICD-10 codes submitted on claims to monitor health care trends and costs, disease management, and clinical effectiveness of management of medical conditions.
+The Centers for Medicare and Medicaid Services (CMS) uses ICD-10 as part of the risk adjustment program created under the ACA to determine the risk score associated with a member’s health.

-Using specific ICD-10 diagnosis codes will help convey the true complexity of the conditions being addressed in each visit.
+Using specific ICD diagnosis codes will help convey the true complexity of the conditions being addressed in each visit.

 - Code the primary diagnosis, condition, problem or other reason for the medical service or procedure.